Study with us

 Admission requirements

-- A master’s degree, preferably in nursing.
-Other qualifications will be considered on a case-by-case basis.
+You should have a master’s degree, preferably in nursing.
+We will consider other qualifications on a case-by-case basis.

-- Completion of these three courses (9 credit hours) or equivalent:
+You must have completed three specific courses (9 credit hours) or their equivalents:

 - NURS 7320: Philosophy of Nursing Science